praveen4463/waypoint-challenge/README.md

 ![Claude continuing the lesson-vs-IEP intersection, mapping specific lesson moments to specific IEP-driven concerns](./docs/lesson-iep-2.png)

 ![Claude calling get_strategies with tags drawn from the IEP, retrieving curated accommodation strategies that map back to specific IDs](./docs/strategy.png)

+## Potential next feature: Goal tracking

+Closing the loop between the delta sheet and IEP progress reporting is the natural next step.
+The curated data is already in the repo under `data/domain/curated/measuring-goals/` (the IEP work-bins method and a data-collection / progress-reporting template), so the schema and rubric are settled.

+The shape: two tools — `log_goal_progress` appends a scored data point (student, goal/benchmark ID, score, lesson) to a per-student `progress.jsonl`, and `get_progress_summary` rolls those points up into a quarterly report drafted against the curated template.
+The delta sheet already tells the teacher which benchmark each action targets, so after class she just says "Jasmine: claim 2, evidence 2, analysis 1" and Claude logs it.
+At quarter-end she asks for the report and Claude renders it from the same citations the modifications were built on — same provenance chain, no separate reporting workflow.